Magyartanulas/magyartanulas.github.io/word_order.md

 First, before we explain anything, let's clear up this misconception.

-> Hungarian has a free order.
+> Hungarian has a free word order.

 This isn't strictly true.
-While words can be rearranged, there are always exceptions.
+While Hungarian doesn't have a set order in which we place the parts of speech, the word order can significantly change the meaning or the implication of a sentence.

 ## Neutral Sentences

 ### SVO

-The default order for neutral sentences is **S**ubject**V**erb**O**bject (SVO).
+The default order for neutral sentences in English is **S**ubject**V**erb**O**bject (SVO).
 The subject does something (the verb) to the object.
 In English, personal pronouns or nouns are generally the subject.

 * He kicked the chair.
 * You threw the rock away.